-- i) Drag & Drop the JDBC Reader component on the Workflow Editor. - ii) Click on the dragged reader component to open the component properties tabs below.

-- iii) Basic Information: It is the default tab to open for the RDBMS Reader while configuring the component. - d.
+- i) Drag & Drop the JDBC Reader component on the Workflow Editor. - ii) Click on the dragged reader component to open the component properties tabs below. - iii) Basic Information: It is the default tab to open for the RDBMS Reader while configuring the component. - a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
-Select 'Real-Time' or 'Batch' from the drop-down menu. - e.
+Select 'Real-Time' or 'Batch' from the drop-down menu. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - f.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes pre-selected. - d.
+Failover Event: Select a failover Event from the drop-down menu.

 - iv) Open the 'Meta Information' tab and fill all the connection-specific details for the RDBMS Reader. - 1.
 Host IP Address (): IP Address - 2.
 Port(): Host server port number - 3.
 Username(): Username for login - 4.
 Password(): Password for login - 5.
-Database Name(): Provide the Database name - 6.
-Driver(): Select Database type (MYSQL, MSSQL, Oracle, Postgres) - 7.
+Database Name(): Provide the Database name - Driver(): Select Database type (MYSQL, MSSQL, Oracle, Postgres) - 7.
 Table Name: Provide the table name to read data - 8.
 Query: Insert an SQL query (it takes query containing a Join statement as well) - 9.
 Limit: Set limit for the number of records v) Selected Columns: The users can select some specific columns from the table to read data instead of selecting a complete table; this can be achieved via the 'Selected Columns' section.
-Select the columns which you want to read and if you want to change the name of the column, then put that name in alias name section otherwise keep alias name same as of column name and then select a Column Type from the drop-down menu. or vi) After doing all the configurations click the 'Save Component in Storage' icon provides in the reader configuration panel to save the component.
+Select the columns which you want to read and if you want to change the name of the column, then put that name in the alias name section otherwise keep the alias name same as of column name and then select a Column Type from the drop-down menu.